 Boquete is no longer off the beaten path, but its a wonderful town w/ lots of off the beaten path things to do.
 I suggest that you contact Armando at Ecotour Guides.
-He knows the whole region and can help you get to some amazing places you would not do on your own. about 6 years ago
+He knows the whole region and can help you get to some amazing places you would not do on your own. over 6 years ago

 1. Pedasí : totally pristine beaches, lots of places to stay, dive & snorkel operator, isla iguana, about 30 min by boat, great dives.
 Etc.

 2. Playa Blanca, all inclusive prices are affordable, many apartments for rent all along the coast, super ocean swimming.
 Warm water.

 3. El Valle de Anton - super village in the mountains .
 All kinds of accompany from B&B to boutique hotels.
 Organic foods, market etc also zip line and hike a short distance away.
 Nice small zoo and local indigenous orchid conservation, forest and frogs conservation.

 4. Coronado bay beach front rental property, great beach

 Restaurants, golf, equestrian clip, shopping etc.

 5. Gorgona beach - one of the best.